SapientTechnologies/SapientBusiness-Docs/en/management/pr.md

 ## What is Public Relations?

-Public Relations is the strategic art of facilitating and managing of communication, conducting research, defining problems, and creating meaning by fostering communication among many diversified groups within society.
+Public Relations is the strategic art of facilitating and managing communication, conducting research, defining problems, and creating meaning by fostering communication among many diversified groups within society.

 ### What is the purpose of Public Relations?